-Project supervisor:To be nominated by the student (together with project topic)Project coordinator:Dr. Aron Michael, EE 316, a.michael@unsw.edu.au
+Project supervisor:To be nominated by the student (together with project topic)Project coordinator:Dr. Aron Michael, Hilmer Buliding 648, a.michael@unsw.edu.au

 Consultations: About the project work, technical inquiries should be directed to the project supervisor whereas general administrative inquiries should be directed to the ME project coordinator.
-All email enquiries should be made from your student email address with ELEC9451 in the subject line; otherwise they will not be answered.
+All email enquiries should be made from your student email address with ELEC9120 in the subject line; otherwise they will not be answered.

-Keeping Informed: Announcements may be made via email (to your student email address) and/or via online learning and teaching platforms in this we will use Moodle \ course, https://moodle.telt.unsw.edu.au/login/index.php.
+Keeping Informed: Announcements may be made via email (to your student email address) and/or via online learning and teaching platforms - in this course, we will use Moodle https://moodle.telt.unsw.edu.au/login/index.php.
 Please note that you will be deemed to have received this information, so you should take careful note of all announcements.
-The Moodle name of this course is: ELEC9451 Masters Project A T1/2019.
+The Moodle name of this course is: ELEC9120 (MEng Project Part A) S1_2017.